needle-mirror/com.unity.entities.graphics/Documentation~/mesh_deformations.md

 2. Make sure that the mesh has blendshapes and/or a valid bind pose and skin weights.
 If Unity doesn't detect the appropriate data, it displays an error in the Skinned Mesh Renderer component Inspector.
 3. Assign the material you created in [Material setup](#material-setup) to all material slots on the Skinned Mesh Renderer.

+Place the GameObject or Prefab in a subscene to deform the Entities using mesh deformations.

+### Deform meshes using a script

+After you've set up a scene that uses Mesh Deformations, you can use custom scripts to create movement in the deformed entities.
+To do this, you can use an ECS System.

+For example, in a [SystemBase](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.SystemBase.html), you can use a Query to find components that may exist in your scene, such as the [Skin Matrix](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Deformations.SkinMatrix.html) or [Blend Shape](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Deformations.BlendShapeWeight.html) ECS component.
+Then, your system can modify the values of these component's properties to result in movement over time.

+For an example, refer to the scenes `SampleScenes/5.
+Deformation/MeshDeformations` and `SampleScenes/5.
+Deformation/SkinnedCharacter` in the `Assets` folder of [URPSamples](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/GraphicsSamples/URPSamples) and [HDRPSamples](https://github.com/Unity-Technologies/EntityComponentSystemSamples/tree/master/GraphicsSamples/HDRPSamples).

 ### Vertex shader skinning